 I’ve been having fun here putting my Instant Pot through its paces whipping up all sorts of comfort food dinners.
 Back in December I posted a couple of great recipes: Shrimp Risotto and Wine Braised Short Ribs, and since then I’ve been doing lots of tasty recipe testing.
 Soon I’ll be posting a recipe for Italian Pot Roast, but today I have soup!

 Way back at the beginning of my food blogging journey, I shared an awesome (and awesomely popular) recipe for Cheesy Slow Cooker Potato Leek Soup.
 A wonderful recipe which I love on days when I want to come home to dinner all ready.
 But other times I’m already home (okay, most times…food blogger here 🙂 ), and I want to have dinner NOW.

-To make classic potato leek soup in the pressure cooker, start by sauteing the leeks in butter until soft and tender.
+To make potato leek soup in the pressure cooker, start by sauteing the leeks in butter until soft and tender.
 Then add the the potatoes, along with stock and herbs and cook under pressure until the potatoes are tender.
-To finish, puree the soup in the pot and swirl in some cream.
+To finish, puree in the pot and swirl in some cream.

 - Clean and slice the leeks then cook slowly in butter.

 - Add potatoes, stock, and herbs.

 - Close the pressure cooker and set for 7 minutes.

 - Let the cooker natural release for 15 minutes, then press quick release.

 - Remove the bay leaf and any sprigs of fresh herbs then puree in the pot using a stick blender.

 - Add cream and season to taste with salt and pepper.
 Serve with the toppings of your choice.